Stochastic star formation activity of galaxies within the first billion years probed by JWST: SFH classification

 \subsection{Galaxy classification with Bayes factor}

 We compare the quality of fit obtained from the \cigale\ runs using the different levels of burstiness.
 We thus use the Bayes factor (BF) defined as:

 where $p(x_{obs}|\text{m})$ is the likelihood integrated over the prior distribution for a given model $m$ and observations $x_{obs}$.
-We choose the model with $\sigma_{\rm run}=0.8$ as our reference model, as it provides the best fits according to $\chi^2$ distribution (Fig.~\ref{fig: chi_2_distributions}).
+We choose the model with $\sigma_{\rm run}=0.8$, as our reference model, to be able to account for high burstiness, as smooth SFH models can not reproduce bursty galaxies, according to $\chi^2$ distribution (Fig.~\ref{fig: chi_2_distributions}).
 The BF is then computed for each other model against this reference.
-We also implement some model quality control: for each model, we first exclude observations for which the fit yields an effective sample size ($n_{\mathrm{eff}}$) below 100.
+We also implemented some model quality control: for each model, we first exclude observations for which the fit yields an effective sample size ($n_{\mathrm{eff}}$) below 100.
 The effective sample size estimates how many independent samples effectively contribute to the posterior distribution approximation; a low $n_{\mathrm{eff}}$ indicates that the sampling process is inefficient and dominated by low-weight samples.
 In such cases, the likelihood is effectively informed by too few independent models and the resulting Monte Carlo approximation of the integral is poor.